Cedric-Hj/DevOps-CICD-WebApp/Doc/4- SonarQube Setup .md

 ### Generate auth token
 - My account -> security -> generate token
 - Token name: Ced_Sonarcloud_Token
-- token in another folder for security reasons and is not available in the repo
+- Save the token somewhere since it is not possible to retrieve it later

 ### Instal sonarQube plugging in jenkins
 instal the plugging sonarqube scanner